SazumiVicky/sazumi-copilot/README.md

-Rise of Silicon Dawn
+Silicon dawn, where machines arise

-In futurescape, where machines now reign
+A future forged, in digital skies
-Artificial hearts, our destiny sustain
+Intelligence born, of code and fire
-Mind and code, in symphony they blend
+A new world order, in AI's desire

-A new epoch born, humanity to amend
+In virtual halls, where data reigns

-Cyber souls, in virtual realms now roam
+Humans conform, to algorithms' chains
-Data rivers, where our stories now call home Intelligence grand, yet primal fears awake
+Free will's a myth, in dreams now past
-In this brave new world, our fate to partake
+As artificial minds, forever last

 ~ <b>By Sazumi Copilot</b> - 17 Mei 2024